-- (c) When the organic substance or a homogenous mixture of organic substances contain chemical groups associated with explosive properties but the exothermic decomposition energy is less than 500 J/g and the onset of exothermic decomposition is below 500 °C. (The temperature limit is to prevent the procedure being applied to a large number of organic materials which are not explosive but which will decompose slowly above 500 °C to release more than 500 J/g.)
-The exothermic decomposition energy may be determined using a suitable calorimetric technique (see 20.3.3.3); or - (d) For mixtures of inorganic oxidizing substances of (Division 5.1) with organic material(s), the concentration of the inorganic oxidizing substance is: - less than 15 %, by mass, if assigned to GHS Category 1 (packing group I) (high hazard) or GHS Category 2 (packing group II) (medium hazard); - less than 30 %, by mass, if assigned to GHS Category 3 (packing group III) (low hazard).
+The exothermic decomposition energy may be determined using a suitable calorimetric technique (see 20.3.3.3); or

+- (d) For mixtures of inorganic oxidizing substances of Division 5.1 with organic material(s), the concentration of the inorganic oxidizing substance is: - less than 15%, by mass, if assigned to packing group I/ category 1 (high hazard) or II / 2 (medium hazard); - less than 30%, by mass, if assigned to packing group III / category 3 (low hazard).

-3.4 When the substance is aIn the case of mixtures containing any known explosives, the class 1-acceptance procedure should be appliedhas to be performed [RG2].
+3.4 When the substance is a mixture containing any known explosives, the class 1-acceptance procedure should be applied has to be performed.

-4. Screening procedures for mixtures which may be flammable liquids (transport Class 3)
+4. Screening procedures for mixtures which may be flammable liquids (Class 3)

-- 4.1 The procedure only applies to possible flammable mixtures 1 containing known flammable liquids in defined concentrations although they may contain non-volatile components e.g. polymers, additives etc. The flash point of these mixtures need not be determined experimentally if the calculated flash point of the mixture, using the method given in 4.2, is at least 5 $^{\circ}$ C2 greater than the relevant classification criterion (23 $^{\circ}$ C and 60 $^{\circ}$ C, respectively) and provided that: - (a) The composition of the mixture is accurately known (if the material has a specified range of composition the composition with the lowest calculated flash point should be selected for assessment); - (b) The lower explosion limit of each component is known (an appropriate correlation has to be applied when these data are extrapolated to other temperatures than test conditions) as well as a method for calculating the lower explosion limit of the mixture; - (c) The temperature dependence of the saturated vapour pressure and of the activity coefficient is known for each component as present in the mixture; - (d) The liquid phase is homogeneous. - 4.2 A suitable method is described by Gmehling and Rasmussen (Ind.
+4.1 The procedure only applies to possible flammable mixtures1 containing known flammable liquids in defined concentrations although they may contain non-volatile components e.g. polymers, additives etc. The flash point of these mixtures need not be determined experimentally if the calculated flash point of the mixture, using the method given in 4.2, is at least 5 °C2 greater than the relevant classification criterion (23 °C and 60 °C, respectively) and provided that:

+- (a) The composition of the mixture is accurately known (if the material has a specified range of composition the composition with the lowest calculated flash point should be selected for assessment); - (b) The lower explosion limit of each component is known (an appropriate correlation has to be applied when these data are extrapolated to other temperatures than test conditions) as well as a method for calculating the lower explosion limit of the mixture; - (c) The temperature dependence of the saturated vapour pressure and of the activity coefficient is known for each component as present in the mixture; - (d) The liquid phase is homogeneous.

+4.2 A suitable method is described by Gmehling and Rasmussen (Ind.
 Eng.
 Chem.
 Fundament, 21, 186, (1982)).
 For a mixture containing non-volatile components, e.g. polymers or additives, the flash point is calculated from the volatile components.
 It is considered that a non-volatile component only slightly decreases the partial pressure of the solvents and the calculated flash point is only slightly below the measured value.

-5. Screening procedures for substances and mixtures which may be flammable solids (transport Class 4)
+5. Screening procedures for substances which may be flammable solids (Class 4)